How Payment Works

 Acknowledgements:

 By purchasing this agreement, you acknowledge that The Comfort Project provides non-medical, supportive services and that all decisions regarding Medical Aid in Dying are made by you and your licensed healthcare providers.
+You are agreeing to allow The Comfort Project to perform our services on the terms and conditions provided in this Agreement.
 You agree to the Waiver of Liability stated above related to your decision to pursue Medical Aid in Dying.
 This agreement is entered into voluntarily and with full understanding of its contents.

 Tier 1 — Paying it Forward: If you have financial flexibility.